How To Start Lifestyle Blogging For Free

 To enable you to get an excellent SEO ranking (to improve your posts showing up on google) you are advised to add a few things at this stage to your blog.

-- Outbound links ~ these are links to other sites that you recommend such as a favourite website which is relevant to your post, or your favourite lifestyle bloggers, article or reference source.
+Outbound links: These are links to other sites that you recommend such as a favourite website which is relevant to your post, or your favourite lifestyle bloggers, article or reference source.
 It is better for your blog if you link to blogs who are more established than yours. so aim for high quality links and backlinks.

-Keywords: these give your post searchability, so you need to pick a relevant keyword and make sure your post contains this keyword.
-It should be in your title, your image alt tags, at least one header and at least a couple of times in your post.
+Keywords: these give your post searchability, so you need to pick a relevant long-tailed keyword and make sure your post contains this keyword throughout.
+It should be included in your title, your image alt tags, at least one header and at least a couple of times in your post.
 Do not overstuff your post with keywords as it will make you look inauthentic.

-Grammarly will help you check any errors you may have made, it is user-friendly, and there is a free option or a paid version depending on your needs and budget.
+I use Grammarly to help me check for any errors in my blog posts, it is user-friendly, and there is a free option or a paid version depending on your needs and budget.
 It corrects spelling mistakes, passive voice, grammar, punctuation and passive voice.
 There is also a section where you can double check that you haven’t plagurised anyone elses work by accident!

-This never gets any easier, it is a terrifying moment, but hopefully, with the tips I’ve given you, you should get lots of traffic!
+Hopefully, with the all these amazing tips I’ve shared you should have lots of traffic rolling in soon!
 As you start to develop your own style of writing, gain more experience and confidence you should find your audience grows and grows!

 As soon as I have published a blog post I share it on all my social media accounts

 This is made more accessible by using a social share plug-in on WordPress.